Sustainable Energy in Development

 Development of renewable and low carbon energy provides one of the mainstays of the provisions set out in the Climate Change Act.
 The Act puts into statute the UK's targets to reduce CO2 emissions through domestic and international action by at least 80% by 2050 and at least 26% by 2020, against a 1990 baseline.
 The Act is supported by the UK Low Carbon Transition Plan which sets out the UK Government's strategy for climate and energy and proposes measures to reduce carbon emissions across all sectors.

-Planning applicants will need to show how the proposed development will meet the low carbon energy requirements set out in Policies CS22 and CS23 of the Core Strategy.
-In order to help applicants gather all the necessary information for a planning application, the Council has a Climate Netural Checklist.
+Planning applicants will need to show in a statement submitted with applications how the proposed development will meet the sustainability requirements, including low carbon energy requirements, set out in Policies CS22 and CS23 of the Core Strategy.
+In order to help applicants gather all the necessary information for a planning application, the Council has a Climate Neutral Checklist.
+The guidance note on the implementation of parts of policy CS22 also sets out information required by planning applicants.